0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/credential/save-claims.md

 id: save-claims
 title: Save credentials
 sidebar_label: Save Credentials
-description: Store a list of ClaimEntity associated with an identity in the the Polygon ID Sdk.
+description: Store a list of ClaimEntity associated with an identity in the the optimism ID Sdk.
 keywords:
   - docs
-  - polygon id
+  - optimism id
   - holder
   - issuer
   - verifier